NON-CONVENTIONAL SOURCES OF ENERGY

 WAVE ENERGY OF NON-CONVENTIONAL SOURCE OF ENERGY

 Due to the blowing of strong wind on the surface of ocean, very fast sea waves are generated.
-This wave energy, rotates the turbine of generator resulting generation of electricity.
+This wave energy, rotates the turbine of generator resulting generation of electricity which is less in amount of solar energy.

 OCEAN THERMAL ENERGY IN NON-CONVENTIONAL SOURCES OF ENERGY